What is 4D Scanning? (4)

 The primary objective is to find your baby’s heartbeat, as well as weights and dates.

-If this cannot be achieved, it might not be anything serious, it could just mean that your dates are not quite right, and you have come in too early for our probe to pick up a heartbeat.
-This is why we must be strict about performing scans no earlier than 9 weeks.
-In this case, we will book you in for a rescan.
+If this cannot be achieved, it might not be anything serious, it could just mean that your dates are not quite right, and you have come in too early for our abdominal probe to pick up a heartbeat.
+This is why we must be strict about performing abdominal scans no earlier than 8 weeks.
+If your chosen clinic is equipped with a trans-vaginal probe, then internal scans can be performed from as little as 6 weeks, and may be offered at this point, or we will simply book you in for a rescan.

 However, if the sonographer deems that this is indicative of something more serious, or discovers any other anomalies, then she will immediately refer you to the appropriate NHS service, with a report and any relevant images.
 In this case, you will not require a rescan as you will now be under the care of the NHS.